spacemanspiff2007/HABApp/_doc/advanced_usage.rst

 HABApp Topics
 ------------------------------
 There are several internal topics which can be used to react to HABApp changes from within rules.
-An example would be dynamically reloading rules when a parameter file gets reloaded (e.g. when :class:`~HABApp.parameters.Parameter` is used to create rules dynamically) or an own notifier in case there are errors (e.g. Pushover).
+An example would be dynamically reloading files or an own notifier in case there are errors (e.g. Pushover).

 .. list-table::
    :widths: auto